prowe214/react-ts-codetest/INSTRUCTIONS.md

    1. The hook is a new, unique hook, that we will build in a separate file
    1. The hook returns the values `loading`, `data`, and `error`
    1. The hook makes the request on the URL below
-   1. The `data` returned from the hook will be the `url` field from the response
+   1. The `data` returned from the hook will be the `title` and `url` fields from the response
+   1. The code should implement strong Types for any data that it defines, handles, or returns.
 1. Commit your changes
 1. Push your branch (push will fail because this is a private repo, that's okay)